-Luxembourg has now several startup incubators which can both domiciliate your company and provide you with a work space designed for innovative businesses.
-BSP is partner with several incubators with which we can establish contact.
-You do not need a physical working space in Luxembourg, a solution may be to have your registered office at a domiciliation company.
-BSP does not offer such service, but we can recommend excellent and reliable professionals with whom we have been working with for many years.
+Luxembourg has now several startups incubators which can both domiciliate your company and provide you with a work space designed for innovative businesses.
+BSP partners with several incubators that can establish the contact.
+In Luxembourg, if you do not need a physical working space, a solution may be to have your registered office at a domiciliation company.
+BSP does not offer such service, but we can recommend excellent and reliable professionals with whom we have been working for many years.